-As discussed in the PSD Analysis section, above, the physical change to the 15-2B cooling tower did not result in an emissions increase of VOCs and did not relate to the NGLs processing, storage, and distribution operations at the facility.
-Therefore, for calculation purposes, DEP has evaluated the 15-2B cooling tower as if the physical change did not occur (see second bullet, below, for further discussion).
+As discussed in the PSD Analysis section, above, the physical change to the 15-2B cooling tower did not result in an emissions increase of VOCs and did not relate directly to the NGLs processing, storage, and distribution operations at the facility.
+Therefore, for calculation purposes, DEP has evaluated the 15-2B cooling tower as if the physical change did not occur. (i.e., DEP has determined the associated incremental emissions increases of VOCs rather than evaluating the 15-2B cooling tower as an existing emissions unit).
+(Again, it bears mention that this approach results in the determination of a greater emissions increase of VOCs.)
+DEP has determined the associated incremental emissions increase of VOCs by multiplying the total cooling water demand associated with the affected sources and equipment of the single aggregated project by the controlled VOC fugitive emission factor for petroleum refineries (0.7 lbs/mmgals) from EPA's AP-42, Table 5.1-3 (up to the VOC emission restriction in TVOP No. 23-00001 (and subsequently, TVOP No. 23-00119) of 4.60 tons/yr).

 Tanks 607 and 611 were previously permitted under TVOP No. 23-00001 to store petroleum liquids with a vapor pressure of less than 11 psia, and subsequently permitted under Plan Approval Nos.
-23-0119B and 23-0119F (and TVOP No. 23-00119), to store petroleum liquids, specifically natural gasoline or light naphtha, with a vapor pressure of less than 11 psia.
+23-0119B and 23-0119F (and TVOP No. 23-00119), to store petroleum liquids, in particular, natural gasoline, with a vapor pressure of less than 11 psia.
 Tanks 607 and 611, along with Tanks 23, 454, and 619, were subject to a combined VOC emission restriction in TVOP No. 23-00001 of 7.5 tons/yr.
 However, in Plan Approval No. 23-0119F, Tanks 23, 607, and 611 were subject to separate VOC emission restrictions of 1.47 tons/yr, 6.75 tons/yr, and 6.05 tons/yr, respectively, while Tanks 454 and 619 were indicated for removal (and not included).
-DEP considers the increase in VOC emission restrictions for these storage tanks to be "a change in the method of operation of a source which would increase the amount of an air contaminant emitted by the source."
-Based on the current VOC emission restrictions established under Plan Approval No. 23-0119F (1.47 tons/yr, 6.75 tons/yr, and 6.05 tons/yr), and the BAEs previously determined under Plan Approval No. 23-0119B (0.74 tons/yr, 1.16 tons/yr, and 1.59 tons/yr, respectively), DEP has determined the emissions increase of VOCs for Tanks 23, 607, and 611 to be 0.73 tons/yr, 5.59 tons/yr, and 4.46 tons/yr, respectively.
+Since the separate VOC emission restrictions for Tanks 23, 607, and 611 exceed the previous combined VOC emission restriction, DEP considers each tank to have undergone "a change in the method of operation of a source which would increase the amount of an air contaminant emitted by the source."
+Based on the VOC emission restrictions established under Plan Approval No. 23-0119F (1.47 tons/yr, 6.75 tons/yr, and 6.05 tons/yr,27 and the BAEs previously determined under Plan Approval No. 23-0119B (0.74 tons/yr, 1.16 tons/yr, and 1.59 tons/yr,